Kalimehtar/gls/README.md

 Differences from Swindle:

 - Doesn't force you to change all.
-GLS is a small collection with a douzen of functions in API.
+GLS is a small collection with a dozen of functions in API.
 It only adds generic functions.

 - It based upon types, not classes.
-You may dispatch you function on any predicate you may imagine: `exact-integer?`, `(real-in 0 10)`, `(and? stream? (not/c stream-ampty?))`, ...
+You may dispatch you function on any predicate you may imagine: `exact-integer?`, `(real-in 0 10)`, `(and? stream? (not/c stream-empty?))`, ...

 GLS is based on Greg Sullivan's <a href="https://github.com/gregsgit/glos">GLOS</a>, that was witten for